emmawalshdev/kaytea_art/TESTING.md

 The [W3C Markup Validator](https://validator.w3.org/#validate_by_input) service was used to validate all HTML code.

 * All issues causing errors were rectified.
-Such errors included using multiple id attributes, missing closing tags and the misuse of tags.
+Such errors included using multiple id attributes, missing closing tags, and the misuse of tags.

 * Issues resulting in a warning have not been rectified.
 These are not critical and will be dealt with in the future.